What Is Google Analytics? SEO Glossary

 What Is Google Analytics?

 Google Analytics is a free web analytics platform from Google that tracks and reports website traffic, user behavior, and conversion data.
 The current version, Google Analytics 4 (GA4), uses an event-based data model that tracks every user interaction as an event, replacing the session-based model of the previous Universal Analytics.
+Google's documentation describes GA4 as built around events and event parameters, where an event measures a specific interaction or occurrence on your website or app.
+Standard Universal Analytics properties stopped processing new data on July 1, 2023, so GA4 is now the only supported version for new measurement.

 For SEO professionals, Google Analytics is the primary tool for understanding what happens after a user clicks through from a search result.
 While Google Search Console tells you about search performance, Google Analytics tells you about on-site behavior, engagement, and conversions.